dovecot/documentation/source/admin_manual/filesystem_permission.rst

 When using Dovecot :ref:`LDA <lda>`, it uses all the same configuration files as IMAP/POP3, so you don't need to worry about it.

-When using an external MDA to deliver to a shared mailbox, you need to make sure that the resulting files have proper permissions.
+When using an external :ref:`MDA <mda>` to deliver to a shared mailbox, you need to make sure that the resulting files have proper permissions.
 For example with Procmail + Maildir, set ``UMASK=007`` in ``.procmailrc`` to make the delivered mail files group-readable.
 To get the file to use the